Project Webservices at 7Digital

 Dependency Injection with Inversion of Control

-We're using an open-source tool I made that implement Dependency Injection with inversion of controls and looks similar to what's done in Angular.
+We're using an open-source tool I made that implement Dependency Injection with Inversion of Control and looks similar to what's done in Angular.
 There is a small difference though, since it also handle service shutdown.
 Indeed, to ensure high availability we must shutdown services like PostgreSQL only when every connections to the HTTP server where closed.

 Pure functions for the win